Shadow-Walker360/Shadow-Walker360/README.md

 Welcome to my GitHub profile!
 I'm passionate about AI and robotics.
 I love researching new technologies in these fields and exploring how they can be integrated into human life.

 🔭 I’m currently working on
-- Developing an AI that is all around and works best as a human companion
+- Developing an AI that is all around and works best as a human companion.

 🌱 I’m currently learning
 - Deep Learning